-Recently, I’ve seen a lot of curious looks on my younger clients faces when I ask them if they have done any estate planning.
+I often see curious looks on my younger clients faces when I ask them if they have done any estate planning.
 There seems to be this reaction like, “why would we need that, we're not rich.”
-When some folks hear the term estate planning, they seem to envision mansions and grey hair and don't consider that it's something they need.
+When some folks hear the term estate planning, they seem to envision mansions and fancy cars and don't consider that it's something they need.
 There simply isn't the awareness out there as to how critical estate planning can be.

 Parents with young children:

 Making sure the needs of the children are met if something happens to the parents while the children are minors is very important.
-Here, most estate plans provide for one or more trusts to take care of the minors’ finances and a nomination of a guardian to handle the minors’ personal affairs.
+Most estate plans provide for one or more trusts to take care of the minors’ finances and a nomination of a guardian to handle the minors’ personal affairs.
 These include issues like where the children will live and go to school and healthcare decisions.
-While the appointment of the nominee as the guardian is ultimately up to a court to decide, the parents’ nominee is given preference over others and can help give surviving family members some much-needed insight into the wishes of the parents.
+The appointment of the nominee as the guardian is ultimately up to a court to decide.
+However, the parents’ nominee is given preference over others.
+This can help give surviving family members some much-needed insight into the wishes of the parents.

 Young, single adults who still rely on parents financial support:

-Young adults who still rely on Mom and Dad for their health insurance, tuition, rent, and spending money—i.e., pretty much any college student—will benefit from an Advance Health Care Directive and Durable Power of Attorney Finances, which will enable Mom and Dad to coordinate their student’s health care and assist with banking activities.
+Young adults who still rely on parents for their health insurance, tuition, rent, and spending money can benefit from an Advance Health Care Directive and Durable Power of Attorney Finances, which will enable Mom and Dad to coordinate their student’s health care and assist with banking activities.